zhihanyang2022/bayesian-mixture-of-gaussians/README.md

 At iteration 200, the expected mixing coefficients are zero except for two clusters.

 Do note that the clusters I obtained seem to be less concentrated (i.e., have "higher variance") than the ones obtained in the original text.
-This could be due to different prior choice since the original text doesn't give the prior values it used.
+This could be due to different prior hyperparameters since the original text doesn't give the values of the prior hyperparameters it used.

 ![](/pngs/iter_0.png) | ![](/pngs/iter_1.png) | ![](/pngs/iter_5.png) | ![](/pngs/iter_200.png)
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|